Theorems and Conjectures on Some Rational Generating Functions: A Fibonacci product

 \begin{thm} Let $I_n(x)=\sum_{k\geq 0} c_n(k)x^k$, and set

 so $v_2(0)=1$, $v_2(1)=2$, $v_2(2)=4$, $v_2(3)=10$, etc. Then

 \end{thm}

 The proof parallels the proofs in \cite{stern} of similar results by setting up a system of linear recurrences of order one.
 (In Section~\ref{sec:genfib} we give another proof, the case $k=2$ and $t=1$ of Theorem~\ref{thm:vk2n}).
 However, deriving these recurrences here is quite a bit more complicated.
 It simplifies somewhat the argument to replace $I_n(x)$ with another power series (with noninteger exponents).
 The justification for this replacement is provided by the following lemma.
-Part (b) is presumably known, though I couldn't find this anywhere.
+Part (b) is presumably known, though we couldn't find this result in the literature.

 \begin{lem} Let $\phi=\frac 12(1+\sqrt{5})$. \be\item[(a)] Suppose $\alpha=(a_0,a_1,\dots)$ and $\beta=(b_0,b_1,\dots)$ are sequences of 0's and 1's, with finitely many 1's, such that

 Then $\alpha$ can be converted to $\beta$ by a sequence of operations that replace three consecutive terms 001 with 110, and vice versa. \item[(b)] Suppose $\alpha=(a_0,a_1,\dots)$ and $\beta=(b_0,b_1,\dots)$ are sequences of 0's and 1's, with finitely many 1's, such that